 The locals also like to socialise and enjoy themselves.
 In the evenings, they meet up for dinner and drinks and then spend the night partying away in one of Malaga’s many bars and clubs.
 It’s not uncommon to find all night street parties taking place in Malaga, too.

 #4 Malaga’s rich culture and interesting history to learn about

 Malaga’s old city is home to dozens of interesting cultural and historical attractions.
 It also offers perfect views over the city and its coastline.

 Alcazaba, a castle built by the Moors in the 11th century, is a particular standout.
 The castle is located on a hill overlooking Malaga.
 Considering its age, it’s remarkably well preserved.
-Inside the castle’s grounds, there’s also a set of gardens containing colourful plants and flowers, and a Moorish palace containing artefacts dug up during excavations of the castle.
-Other standout sites in Malaga include the Roman Theater, a gigantic theatre created by the Romans hundreds of years ago; the Castillo de Gibralfaro, another Moorish castle; and Malaga Cathedral, a towering beautiful cathedral that sits in the centre of Malaga’s old city.
+Inside the castle’s grounds, there’s also a set of gardens containing colorful plants and flowers, and a Moorish palace containing artefacts dug up during excavations of the castle.
+Other standout sites in Malaga include the Roman Theater, a gigantic theater created by the Romans hundreds of years ago; the Castillo de Gibralfaro, another Moorish castle; and Malaga Cathedral, a towering beautiful cathedral that sits in the centre of Malaga’s old city.

 The best way to visit these sights is on foot.
 By doing so, you’ll be able to take in the beauty of Malaga’s old city at a relaxing, leisurely pace.

 It may be worthwhile to hire a guide while exploring Malaga’s old city, too.
 A guide will be able to provide background information about the old city’s many buildings, and they’ll also be able to take you to hidden sights located in the old city.
 Many of the local guides are able to speak English, but they’ll charge more than the Spanish speaking guides.

 #5 Malaga’s shops and restaurants are some of the best in Spain